Kong/docs.konghq.com/app/2.0.x/proxy.md

 `["http", "https"]`.

 However, a Route with *only* `https` would _only_ accept traffic over HTTPS.
-It would _also_ accept unencrypted traffic _if_ SSL termination previously occurred from a trusted IP.
-SSL termination is considered valid when the request comes from one of the configured IPs in [trusted_ips][configuration-trusted-ips] and if the `X-Forwarded-Proto: https` header is set:
+It would _also_ accept unencrypted traffic _if_ TLS termination previously occurred from a trusted IP.
+TLS termination is considered valid when the request comes from one of the configured IPs in [trusted_ips][configuration-trusted-ips] and if the `X-Forwarded-Proto: https` header is set: